-Rotate black cap on deaerator, located inside the boiler, counter clockwise & to ensure aerator is open.
-See Figure 9-3.
+Rotate black cap on deaerator, located on the top of the boiler, counter clockwise $\circlearrowleft$ to ensure aerator is open.

 - When power is supplied to the boiler Deaeration function starts. - Display shows 17 (Deaeration) and water pressure (Psi).
 See Figure 9-4. - Boiler pump will run on and off for up to 10 minutes.
 This will purge air from the system. - The burner will switch on for a few seconds to verify increasing temperature on flow/return sensors. - Boiler is ready to start in standard operation.